Having traveled through Italy, Greece, and the Aegean in his youth, Colin quickly became interested in the ancient mythology of the region.

 Aeacus would eventually become king of this island, and during his lifetime Aeacus would be known as religiously pious, but also as a just ruler.
 The fame of Aeacus would spread beyond the borders of his kingdom, and others would seek out his judgments.

-After his death, Aeacus would be given control of the very keys to Hades, the Underworld.
+After his death, Aeacus was given control of the very keys to Hades, the Underworld.

 The third of the Judges of the Underworld is also arguably the most famous, for Minos was the King of Crete encountered by Theseus.